Parsl/dnpc/README.md

   many separate log files one per core), and it is the job of component specific importers to understand these formats.

+* using a richer standardised data model (standard span or event types, for example) for all components

 ## See also

 http://netlogger.lbl.gov/ - NetLogger, a very similar project.
 Especially see